indeedeng/Mariner-Issue-Collector/README.md

 ## Use Mariner Issue Collector In A Private Repo

 To use the demo app in a private repo, you will need to create a bare clone of the public project in a private repo.
-(On GitHub you will need a Pro account to set a repo to private.)

 ```
 git clone --bare https://github.com/indeedeng/Mariner-Issue-Collector